FullByte/FullByte.github.io/docs/make/art/lego-qr-code.md

 ## Bricklink Studio

 I didn't find a cool way to automatically build the QR-Code in Bricklink Studio so I just opened the image of the QR-Codes shared above and rebuilt it using different flat tiles.
-Classic QR-Codes have black and white pixels so I went with that look and chose a white 50x50 baseplate and used different sized black tiles for the pixels.
+Classic QR-Codes have black and white pixels so I went with that look.

 ![bricklink studio](_qrcodestudiobricklink.jpg)